IRMaGe-3T/irmage-tools-resources/docs/users/defacing.md

 Some face de-identification software can struggle with some images and can remove brain voxels.
 So it is important to do a quality check of the defecing results.
 Note that, not all software give the same result according to the poulation (young, elderly person...).
-If the defacing of a image or of a cohort worked poorly with one software, it can be usefull to test others.
+If the defacing of a image or of a cohort worked poorly with one software, it can be useful to test others.

 ## AFNI @afni_refacer_run